 Hello, welcome to my website!

-I am Dr. Dorothy Cowie, an Associate Professor in Psychology at Durham University.
+I am Dorothy Cowie, a Professor in Psychology at Durham University.
 I investigate how children and adults use sensory information to ground the sense of bodily self, and to guide movement.
 On this website you will find information about my previous and current work.

 About Me